Zadok the Priest

-Zadok the Priest (HWV 258) is a British anthem that was composed by George Frideric Handel for the coronation of George II in 1727.
+Zadok the Priest (HWV 258) is an anthem composed by George Frideric Handel for the coronation of George II of Great Britain in 1727.
 Alongside The King Shall Rejoice, My Heart is Inditing, and Let Thy Hand Be Strengthened, Zadok the Priest is one of Handel's coronation anthems.
-One of Handel's best-known works, Zadok the Priest has been sung prior to the anointing of the sovereign at the coronation of every British monarch since its composition and has become recognised as a British patriotic anthem.
+One of Handel's best-known works, it has been sung prior to the anointing at the coronation of every British monarch since its composition.